 One of the attendants tells the passengers that they have been in cryo for nearly six years, and yet neither Jake nor any of the visible passengers have any sort of overly bushy hair.
 Despite this, three months spent among the Na'vi people gives Jake slightly scruffy hair and a considerable beard.
 This difference in growth could be due to the cryogenic hibernation affecting normal hair production.
 Another possible explanation is that hibernation puts the individual into a state of suspended animation, stopping or dramatically slowing the body's processes including hair growth, which is common with films that have cryogenic sleep, i.e. Cameron's other film that included the concept, Aliens.

-His troops almost entirely wiped out, Quaritch dons a cybernetically-controlled mech suit (AMP) and pursues Jake's avatar, while Jake's human body lies asleep in the avatar link cylinder.
-Quaritch breaks open the cylinder, exposing Jake's body to Pandora's atmosphere.
+His troops almost entirely wiped out, Quaritch dons a cybernetically-controlled mech suit (AMP) and pursues Jake's avatar, while Jake's human body lies asleep in the avatar link cylinder nearby.
+After a brief battle with Neytiri, who rides a giant thanator, Quaritch breaks open the cylinder, exposing Jake's body to Pandora's atmosphere.
 Just as Quaritch is about to kill Jake's avatar, Neytiri shoots two arrows through Quaritch's chest, killing him.
 She then makes her way into the chamber where Jake has crawled out of his cylinder in an attempt to reach his rebreather mask.
-Neytiri succeeds in putting the rebreather on his face, saving both the human Jake and his avatar.
-Some time later, after the humans have been sent back to their dying planet and Jake has made his final log entry, he attends his birthday party amongst the Na'vi, where he is given the greatest gift of all: Eywa transfers him from his crippled human body into his avatar, allowing him to live out the rest of his life as a Na'vi.
+Neytiri enters the pod and puts the rebreather on Jake's face, saving both the human Jake and his avatar.
+Some time later, after the humans have been sent back to their dying planet and Jake has made his final log entry, he attends his "birthday" party amongst the Na'vi, where he is given the greatest gift of all: Eywa transfers him from his crippled human body into his avatar, allowing him to live out the rest of his life as a Na'vi.

 "I See You (Theme from Avatar)" (also shortened as "I See You") is a pop ballad performed by British singer Leona Lewis.
 It was written and produced by composer James Horner, Simon Franglen and Kuk Harrell for the soundtrack album to the high-grossing film by James Cameron, Avatar.
 Horner and Franglen composed the music, and Horner, Franglen, and Harrell wrote the lyrics.